microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Namespaces and Modules.md

 ## Needless Namespacing

-If you're converting a program from namespaces to modules, it can be easy to end up with a file that looks like this:
+If you're converting a program from modules to namespaces, it can be easy to end up with a file that looks like this:

 - `shapes.ts`